 A Selected Bibliography of Optimism, Wellbeing, and the Related Fields of Study

-This page aims to provide a list of selected literature on Wellbeing and related fields of study, including Optimism, Positive Psychology, Positive Education, Constructive Journalism, Positive Organizational Scholarship, and more.
+This page aims to provide a list of selected literature on Optimism, Wellbeing, and related fields of study, including Positive Psychology, Positive Education, Constructive Journalism, Positive Organizational Scholarship, and more.
 Please note that the titles listed below are intended to provide suggestions to help get started on wellbeing journey.

 - Nolen-Hoeksema, S., Girgus, J. S., & Seligman, M. E. (1992).
 Predictors and consequences of childhood depressive symptoms: A 5-year longitudinal study.
 Journal of Abnormal Psychology, 101(3), 405–422.
 DOI

 - Seligman, M. E. P., & Csikszentmihalyi, M. (2000).
 Positive psychology: An introduction.
 American Psychologist, 55(1), 5–14.
 Link

 - Seligman, M. E. P., Ernst, R. M., Gillham, J., Reivich, K., & Linkins, M. (2009).
 Positive education: Positive psychology and classroom interventions.
 Oxford Review of Education, 35(3), 293–311.
 Link